The Living Dead

 TOMBSTONE: It’s wrong to end a sentence with a preposition.

-R.I.P.
-We can blame an 18th-century English clergyman named Robert Lowth for this one.
-He wrote the first grammar book saying a preposition (a positioning word, like at, by, for, into, off, on, out, over, to, under, up, with) shouldn’t go at the end of a sentence.
-This idea caught on, even though great literature from Chaucer to Shakespeare to Milton is bristling with sentences ending with prepositions.
-Nobody knows just why the notion stuck—possibly because it’s closer to Latin grammar, or perhaps because the word “preposition” means “position before,” which seemed to mean that a preposition can’t come last.
+We can blame an eighteenth-century English clergyman and Latin scholar named Robert Lowth for saddling us with this one.
+He wrote the first popular grammar book to say that a preposition (a positioning word, like at, by, for, into, off, on, out, over, to, under, up, with) shouldn’t go at the end of a sentence.
+This idea caught on, even though great literature from Chaucer to Shakespeare to Milton is bristling with sentences ending in prepositions.
+Nobody knows why the notion stuck—possibly because it’s closer to Latin grammar, or perhaps because the word preposition means “position before,” which seems to suggest that a preposition shouldn’t come last.

 At any rate, this is a rule that modern grammarians have long tried to get us out from under.

 R.I.P.
-It’s time to admit that data has joined agenda, erotica, insignia, opera, and other technically plural Latin and Greek words that have become thoroughly Anglicized as singular nouns taking singular verbs.
-No plural form is necessary, and the old singular form, datum, can be left to the Romans.
-(Media, it seems, is going the same way, though it’s not there yet.
-Ask again in a few years.)
+It’s time to admit that data has joined agenda, erotica, insignia, opera, stamina, and other technically plural Latin and Greek words that have become thoroughly Anglicized as singular nouns taking singular verbs.
+No plural form is necessary, and the old singular, datum, can be left to the Romans.

 TOMBSTONE: It’s wrong to start a sentence with and or but.